-With the launch of Destiny 2: The Witch Queen and the 3.0 reworks to Arc, Solar, and Void, subclass builds are more important and, crucially, flexible than ever – hence our Destiny 2 Hunter build guide.
+As the release of Destiny 2’s next huge expansion, Lightfall, approaches, the Stasis, Arc, Solar, and Void subclasses are more flexible than ever – hence our Destiny 2 Hunter build guide.
 But in a constantly-evolving universe like Destiny 2’s, chasing the ever-changing meta can feel like chasing wild geese.
 In the dark.
 On ice.

 That said, while the meta is meta for a reason, it’s not the only way to play, and nor is it often the most fun.
 Destiny 2 has a huge array of weapons, armour, skills, subclasses, and mods to play around with, and loads more have been added for Season of the Seraph.
 While it would take countless hours to assemble all the possible combinations, we’ll give you a few good jumping-off points to make the best use of everyone’s favourite stabby space ninjas.

 Be aware that this Destiny 2 Hunter build guide will deal with endgame gear, mods and skills, though we’ll try to exclude gear that is hard to obtain like Raid-only Exotics.

 Destiny 2 Hunter build for PvE